tomstafford/psy6422/040-projects.Rmd

 Never delete *any* data.

 Never edit the raw data files.
-They should exist is a folder called \raw or \data and only ever be opened, never modified in any way.
+They should exist in a folder called \\raw or \\data and only ever be opened, never modified in any way.

 All data should be backed-up automatically, as soon as it is collected.
 For how to do this, see the next header